 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
 Here at Dorsey Schools, we offer career services assistance to all eligible graduates of the Medical Administration and Billing program.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.

 Are there other jobs I may be able to obtain as a Medical Biller?

-Medical Billers may work under other occupational titles such as Coder, Health Information Clerk, Health Information Technician, Health Information Specialist, Medical Records Clerk, and Medical Records Technician.
+Medical Billers may work under other occupational titles such as Medical Secretary, Coder, Health Information Clerk, and Health Information Specialist, and Medical Records Clerk.
 When looking at any position, it’s important to evaluate the duties of the position along with the required skills and knowledge to determine if a candidate may meet the requirements set forth by the employer.

 How is a Medical Biller different from other healthcare professionals?